-	While in Portugal Christopher Columbus and his brother ran a shop that sold maps to sailors.
+While in Portugal, Christopher Columbus and his brother ran a shop that sold maps to sailors.

-They had to travel far across the Mediterranean Sea then through deserts and mountains.
+They had to travel far across the Mediterranean Sea and through deserts and mountains.
 It was a long and hard journey.
 Christopher Columbus felt that there had to be a better way.

-He believed that if he traveled West he would find a shorter and easier route.
+He believed that if he traveled West, he would find a shorter and easier route.

-The Nina, Pinta and the Santa Maria
+The Nina, Pinta, and Santa Maria

-In 1484 Columbus asked King John II of Portugal for ships and a crew of men to travel across the Atlantic in search for a quicker route to Asia.
+In 1484 Columbus asked King John II of Portugal for ships and a crew of men to travel across the Atlantic in search of a quicker route to Asia.
 He was turned down, but that didn’t stop him.

-Christopher Columbus would not give up and eventually in 1492 King Ferdinand and his wife Queen Isabella of Spain decided to fund Columbus’ trip and gave him ships and a crew.
+Christopher Columbus would not give up and eventually, in 1492, King Ferdinand and his wife, Queen Isabella of Spain decided to fund Columbus’ trip and gave him ships and a crew.

-He was given three ships the Nina, Pinta, and the Santa Maria and a crew of 90 men.
+He was given three ships, the Nina, Pinta, and the Santa Maria, and a crew of 90 men.

-Columbus set sail on August 3rd 1492 from Palos Spain.
+Columbus set sail on August 3rd, 1492, from Palos Spain.

 Columbus calculated that Asia was 2,4000 miles West of Portugal however, he miscalculated because it is actually 10,000 miles away.